re-data/re-data/docs/docs/getting_started/installation/for_dbt_users.md

 dbt run --models package:re_data
 ```
 :::info
 single re_data run produces single data points about your tables for a time window.
-The default time window when you run re_data without parameters is yesterday. (from yesterday's 00:00 AM to up until today 00:00 AM) To compare tables over time you would need to run the re_data dbt package multiple times (by some scheduler, re_data python package or manually).
+The default time window when you run re_data without parameters is yesterday. (from yesterday's 00:00 AM up until today 00:00 AM) To compare tables over time you would need to run the re_data dbt package multiple times (by some scheduler, re_data python package or manually).
 :::

 The following would create tables inside your `{default_schema}_re` schema of your database.
 This is configured in dbt and can be overwritten in your `dbt_project.yml`.